NattKh/PalWorld-Tools/README.md

 # PalWorlds Mod Patcher
 This is meant to be a Starter Pack, a basic organized setup for those who want to start tinkering

-FlyingMountSPUsage - NO SP COST While flying MapUnlocker - Unlock the entire map PlayerPointsPerLevel - Modify points increase per level PlayerSPUsage - No SP usage for player "except gliding for some reason" PlayerWeight - Weight modifier "Default value may get reset when increased via points" RarePalAppearRate_AndLevel - "Change Rare Rate Appearance rate and its level"
+FlyingMountSPUsage - NO SP COST While flying, MapUnlocker - Unlock the entire map, PlayerPointsPerLevel - Modify points increase per level, PlayerSPUsage - No SP usage for player "except gliding for some reason", PlayerWeight - Weight modifier "Default value may get reset when increased via points", RarePalAppearRate_AndLevel - "Change Rare Rate Appearance rate and its level"

 Modify the respective mods main.lua for the different modifiers.